Roy-lab/drmn_utils/feature_generation_tools/README.md

 ```
 ### Aggregate (score) and normalize promoter signal data

-Similarly, as the set of Q-motif data aggregate and normalized based on an initial set of regions, we'll first define a set of promoter regions (for example example_files/promoters.bed) using the aggregateSignalRegion tool, and like wise merge and normalize these data separately, but in analogy to what has been shown for Q-motifs.
-The appropriate usage and formats are again exemplified in Example.sh (lines 29-45), the data in example_files, and the readme for the aggregateSignalRegion tool. (lines 29-45)
+Similarly, as the set of Q-motif data aggregate and normalized based on an initial set of regions, we'll first define a set of promoter regions (here in example_files/promoters.bed) using the aggregateSignalRegion tool, and likewise merge and normalize these data separately, but in analogy to what has been shown for Q-motifs.
+The appropriate usage and formats are again exemplified in Example.sh (lines 29-45), the data in example_files, and the readme for the aggregateSignalRegion tool.

 ```
 example_files/mouse_chr1_example_promoter_merged.txt - promoter signal data merged across conditions